-Who knew the “home of barbeque” could have so many farmers’ markets and delicious veggies?
-Do not get me wrong, there are plenty of farmers raising beef, pork, lamb and chicken the right way, taking Kansas City barbeque to an all new level.!
+Who knew the “home of barbecue” could have so many farmers’ markets and delicious veggies?
+Do not get me wrong, there are plenty of farmers raising beef, pork, lamb and chicken the right way, taking Kansas City barbecue to an all new level.!

 Here we go!

 There are so many things I LOVE about the Farmers’ Expo!
 I look forward to getting my transplants for my garden, seeing the farmers I haven’t seen since the end of summer and getting some amazing local goodies.